CISecurity/CCPA-Docs/docs/User Guide for Assessor Service.md

 Required:

 - Java 8 installed on host or accessed via a network share
-  - OpenJDK implementations of 8 or higher are supported.
+  - OpenJDK implementations of Java 8 are supported.
 See https://openjdk.java.net/ for information about these free and open-source implementations of Java.

 Recommended: